PfSPZ Vaccine: History

 In the first half of the 20th century there were first attempts to protect people from malaria.
 At the beginning Pasteur's approach of developing bacterial vaccines was used as a big hope in eradication of this fatal disease.
-But inactivated malaria sporozoites (by formalin) were ineffective in inducing the protection.
+But inactivated malaria sporozoites were ineffective in inducing the protection.

 In 1948 inactivated merozoites with an adjuvant were used for preventing lethal malaria to kill a group of monkeys.
 But the strong toxicity of the adjuvant and inability to obtain sufficient count of parasites from human blood stopped further efforts in this way.

 In 1967 irradiated malaria sporozoites (extracted from salivary glands of infected mosquitos) induced immune response in mice without the need of the adjuvant and similar evidence obtained in human volunteer trials.
 The mice were exposed to irradiated mosquitos infected by malaria parasites.
 Mice and volunteers did not acquire malaria because mosquitos and the sporozoites were irradiated and their immune cells triggered response that could protect them from following infection.
 Yet this approach was not further developed due to problems with obtaining sufficient number of sporozoites and with the harvesting of parasites.

 Later, modern adjuvants and the possibility of preparing of single parasite proteins provided another way to create a malaria vaccine.
 RTS,S is a subunit vaccine based on coat protein of sporozoites of the Plasmodium falciparum.
 The RTS,S vaccine was endorsed by the World Health Organization in October 2021 for broad use in children, making it the first malaria vaccine to receive this recommendation.
 As of April 2022, 1 million children in Ghana, Kenya and Malawi have received at least one shot of the vaccine, with more doses being provided as the vaccine production ramps up.
 RTS,S reduces hospital admissions from severe malaria by around 30%.